horazont/while-to-sed/README.md

 ```
 $ python3 whilesed.py -o outfile.sed log10.while
 $ chmod +x outfile.sed
-$ echo '0#1010#0#0#0' | ./outfile.sed
+$ echo '0#10000000000#0#0#0' | ./outfile.sed
-1#0#0#0#1010
+11#0#0#0#1010#0
 ```

 ### Input/Output format

 The state of the program must be initialised completely.
 It is given by binary numbers separated by hashes.
-The above example initialises all but the second variable to zero; the second variable is initialised to 10 (binary `1010`).
+The above example initialises all but the second variable to zero; the second variable is initialised to 1024 (binary `10000000000`).

 The output format is the same as the input format.
+In the above example, the first output is 3 (binary `11`), which is the correct (rounded down) for log10(1024).

 The heading of the generated program contains the names of the variables in the order they are expected in the input.